liujingbreak/require-injector/README.md

     Remove all packages and directories set by `.fromDir()` and `.fromPackage()`, also release `Module.prototype.require()`, injection will stop working.

 -----
+Now you can require some cool fake or abstract module name in your code, and inject/replace them with the real package or value.

 Most of the functions in the package have been covered by unit test, except Browserify `.tranform` function, contribution is welcome.